Overview

 Where ground distance is the horizontal distance from the listener's location to the nearest point on the aircraft's GPS track, and altitude is the AGL-corrected height at that point.

-Sound attenuation is modeled using geometric spreading (inverse-square law: noise decreases by 6 dB(A) per doubling of distance) plus atmospheric absorption (approximately 0.5 dB(A) per 1,000 feet of additional distance).
+Sound attenuation is modeled using geometric spreading (inverse-square law: noise decreases by 6 dB per doubling of distance) plus atmospheric absorption (approximately 0.5 dB per 1,000 feet — a linear approximation; AEDT itself uses frequency-dependent atmospheric absorption methodology that JPXWatch currently does not implement).
 The estimated noise at the receiver is:

 Severity Levels

-85 dB(A) is a project-defined accountability threshold used by JPXWatch.
-It corresponds to the upper edge of the typical operations band at KJPX (most operations fall in the 75–84 dB(A) range) and flags operations meaningfully above the prevailing acoustic baseline.
+85 dB is a project-defined accountability threshold used by JPXWatch.
+It corresponds to the upper edge of the typical operations band at KJPX (most operations fall in the 75–84 dB range) and flags operations meaningfully above the prevailing acoustic baseline.
 It is not an FAA regulatory standard, and JPXWatch does not claim parity with formal noise monitoring systems such as Casper Noise Lab or Envirosuite, which use calibrated Type 1 microphones at known ground locations.
-JPXWatch exists to provide community-level transparency in the absence of installed monitoring infrastructure at KJPX, and supports the installation of professional noise monitoring as the next step toward accurate community noise data.
+JPXWatch exists to provide community-level transparency in the absence of installed monitoring infrastructure at KJPX.
+JPXWatch does not advocate for a specific airport-access or regulatory outcome; it does identify data-quality improvements — including calibrated ground-based noise monitoring — that would improve public understanding of aircraft noise.

 JPXWatch's approach — correlating aircraft type with noise characteristics using certification data — is consistent with the methodology used by established airport noise transparency platforms worldwide.
 WebTrak (Envirosuite/Brüel & Kjær), deployed at JFK, LaGuardia, Newark, Reagan National, LAX, and across Australia's Airservices network, integrates flight tracking with aircraft-type-based noise data.
 Casper Noise serves Amsterdam Schiphol, London Gatwick, and Tampa International.
 Noise-Map.com estimates aircraft noise globally using ADS-B flight data and aircraft-type-based propagation modeling.
 None of these systems claim to replace calibrated ground monitoring; all use aircraft type identification — the same certification-linked variable — as a core input for noise characterization.